Integrated Controls Management (ICM) Model

 ICM Principle 1: Establish Context

 To build and maintain efficient and effective operations, a cybersecurity & privacy program must have a hierarchical vision, mission and strategy that directly supports the organization’s broader strategic objectives and business processes.
 This process of establishing context involves identifying all applicable external compliance requirements (e.g., laws, regulations and contractual obligations), as well as internal directives (e.g., Board of Directors, corporate policies, etc.).
-This is a due diligence element of the cybersecurity and privacy program.
+This is a due diligence element of the cybersecurity & data privacy program.

 ICM Principle 2: Define Applicable Controls